cydriclopez/docker-ng-dev/README.md

 I recommend <ins>***using only Docker Official Images***</ins> to keep away from malicious codes and vulnerabilities.
 You can also use images from companies you trust.

 The Docker official repository of images is located in [<ins>hub.docker.com</ins>](https://hub.docker.com/).
 Here you can search for the docker image you can download.
+This is the docker hub page for [Node](https://hub.docker.com/_/node).
+Node is the foundation code to run Angular.

+This tutorial is mostly about creating the Angular docker image and adding an alias command in the ***~/.bashrc*** file.
+It is actually a 2 step process I stretched into 5 for clarity.
+I would like to think it is a lot simpler than painstakingly manually [installing Node from here](https://github.com/nodejs/help/wiki/Installation), followed by [installing Angular from here](https://angular.io/guide/setup-local#install-the-angular-cli).

 Docker is also an application development technology.
 These days it makes a lot of sense to install software dev tools into a Docker image.
 The nice thing about it is that when a new version of the tool comes out, you can just create an image of this new version.